As a Man Thinketh: Power Starts With Thought, But You Need More (Book Review)

 The mind influences our body as well.

-Allen says that habits of thought will produce physical effects on our body, and if our thoughts are good, they will produce positive effects.
+Allen says that habits of thought will produce physical effects on our bodies, and if our thoughts are good, they will produce positive effects.
 If our thoughts are negative, they will produce bad effects.

 A sour face doesn’t happen by chance: sour thoughts made it